-- 1 Click the Upload Profile button and select a profile (a file with the ".mobileconfig" extension). - 2 When the profile is uploaded, the contents of the profile will be displayed in the read-only text field as raw XML. - Note that if a profile contains the MDM payload, it will be replaced with the automatically generated MDM payload containing specific settings. - 3 Click Next to create an enrollment profile and push it to the Apple DEP.
+- 1 Click the Upload Profile button and select a profile (a file with the ".mobileconfig" extension). - 2 When the profile is uploaded, the contents of the profile will be displayed in the read-only text field as raw XML.
+Note that if a profile contains the MDM payload, it will be replaced with the automatically generated MDM payload. - 3 Click Next.
+The profile will be saved and pushed to the Apple DEP website.
 A progress bar is displayed while the profile is uploaded. - 4 Click Finish to close the wizard.

-Please note that you cannot edit an existing device enrollment profile, because editing is not supported by the Apple DEP.
+Please note that you cannot edit an existing device enrollment profile, because editing is not supported by the Apple DEP website.